What is a data architect? Skills, salaries, and how to become a data framework master

 Data architect jobs

-A recent search for data architect jobs on Indeed.com showed positions available in a range of industries, including consulting, financial services, healthcare, higher education, hospitality, logistics, pharmaceuticals, retail, and technology.
+Indeed.com shows data architect positions available in a range of industries, including consulting, financial services, healthcare, higher education, hospitality, logistics, pharmaceuticals, retail, and technology.

-Companies are looking for bachelor degrees in computer science, information science, engineering, or equivalent fields, though master’s degrees are preferred.
-Most are looking for 8 to 15 years of experience in a related role.
-They want highly motivated, experienced innovators with excellent interpersonal skills, strong collaboration, and the ability to communicate effectively, both verbally and in writing.
+Companies look for bachelor degrees in computer science, information science, engineering, or equivalent fields, though master’s degrees are preferred.
+Most look for eight to 15 years of experience in a related role, and they want highly motivated, experienced innovators with excellent interpersonal skills, strong collaboration, and the ability to communicate effectively, both verbally and in writing.